 When Should I Meditate?

 Meditating first thing in the morning worked best for me.
 Before checking email, drinking coffee, or eating breakfast.
 I literally wake up, use the restroom, drink water, then meditate.
-No reading email, scrolling through Instagram, or reading the headlines.
+No reading email, scrolling through Instagram, or reading headlines.

 Many experts also recommend starting your day with meditation, before you start thinking about work or the Instagram pictures of your friend’s vacation you wish you were on.